blocknative/dreamboat/README.md

 We are continuously improving Dreamoat's runtime performance, standards compliance, reliability and transparency.
 We would also like to thank the Flashbots team for their open-source tooling, which helped us get Dreamboat up and running in short order, and for their thoughtful comments on implementation.

-## Key Differences and Benefits with Others
+## Dreamboat VS Others

+Why should you opt for Dreamboat instead of other relays?

 ### Decentralized Bid Delivery
 Unlike centralized relays that heavily rely on a single centralized source of truth, such as Redis, for bid propagation, the Relay project takes a distributed approach.
 We deliver bids to distributed instances, allowing for improved scalability, fault tolerance, and reduced reliance on a single point of failure.
 This decentralized bid delivery mechanism ensures higher availability and robustness of the relay network.